jeflem/ptsa/README.md

 Tiles directory will take about 80 GB with almost 20 million files.
 Check your free inode count before you start!
 It's a good idea to use a file system specially crafted for lots of small files (search the web for 'inode ratio' or 'mke2fs -T news').

+Ploles directory will take about 20 GB with almost 5 million files.
+Thus, total disk usage of PTSA frontend on the webserver is about 100 GB with 25 million files.

 ### Frontend

 The frontend is HTML and JavaScript.
 Get it running as follows: